Frequently Asked Questions

 Where do I begin when looking for services for myself or my elderly loved one?

 LifeLong Links can connect you to Iowa's aging and disability resources, serving as a single point of entry to local resources.
-Modeled on the "no wrong door" approach, LifeLong Links provides a single coordinated point of entry to many of the state's information and referral resources, including COMPASS, the Iowa Association of Area Agencies on Aging, The Iowa Family Caregiver Support Program, and Iowa 2-1-1.
-Connections Area Agency on Aging and any local Area Agencies on Aging, as local sites for LifeLong Links, are a good starting point for anyone looking for more information on services for themselves or their loved ones.
+Modeled on the "no wrong door" approach, LifeLong Links provides a single coordinated point of entry to many of the state's information and referral resources, including COMPASS, the Iowa Association of Area Agencies on Aging, and Iowa 2-1-1.
+Connections Area Agency on Aging and any Iowa Area Agencies on Aging, as local sites for LifeLong Links, are a good starting point for anyone looking for more information on services for themselves or their loved ones.
 There are many resources and organizations able to assist in meeting your needs, and our Information and Referral Specialists and Options Counselors can help you to determine where to look first, and this website is intended to be one of those tools.
-You can contact LifeLong Links at 866.468.7887 or go to www.lifelonglinks.org.

 A senior is in need of services to remain in their home, but they cannot afford to pay for these services, are there any options?